-And if you use your Google account to log into other websites, then someone who gains access to your Google account gains the keys to those other accounts.
+And if you use your Google account to log in to other websites, then someone who gains access to your Google account gains the keys to those other accounts.

-Google is known for building strong security into its software.
+Google is known for building strong security in its software.
 However, Google is also known for not respecting user privacy.
 As an advertising company, it’s in Google’s best interests to collect data about its users and use that data for its advertising.